grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

     folder: Services # The folder where to place the dashboards
     type: file
     options:
-      path: /var/lib/grafana/dashboards # The path to the dashboard definitions
+      path:  <path to dashboard definitions> # The path to the dashboard definitions
+            # Default path for Windows: C:/Program Files/GrafanaLabs/grafana/public/dashboards # The path to the dashboard definitions
+            # Default path for Mac or Linux is: /var/lib/grafana/dashboards
 ```
-((I do not have this path in my Grafana installation on my Windows machine.
-This is my path: C:\Program Files\GrafanaLabs\grafana\public\dashboards))

 For more information on how to configure dashboard providers, refer to [Dashboards](https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards).